j-space-b/lightning-fpt/README.md

 ## Overview

-Lightning Pod LLM's focus is to help familiarize with the basics of LLMs.
+Lightning Pod LLM will help to familiarize with the basics of LLMs.